 - a.
 In addition to all the required forms and related documents pursuant to Art.
 2, Application Processes and Procedures, the applicant shall include a description of the proposed site development, and indicate any proposal for preservation of existing native vegetation in the Justification Statement; - b.
-The Applicant shall submit a Vegetation Survey with estimated preliminary finished grade of the areas where the proposed preservation of vegetation is located; and - c.
-Any preservation or relocation of vegetation shall be shown on the applicable Zoning Plan(s) with a Vegetation Disposition Chart pursuant to Title 4, Landscaping, Chapter C of the Zoning Technical Manual for the template and notes.

-2. Site Visit
+The applicant shall submit a Vegetation Survey with estimated preliminary finished grade of the areas where the proposed preservation of vegetation is located; - c.
+Any preservation or relocation of vegetation shall be shown on the applicable Zoning Plan(s) with a Vegetation Disposition Chart pursuant to Title 4, Landscaping, Chapter C of the Zoning Technical Manual for the template and notes; and - d.
+Existing vegetation may be preserved in its original location on the site; replaced; relocated on site or relocated off-site in a location designated by ERM. - 2.
+Site Visit